A Paper Submitted for Consideration at the Journal of Faith and the Academy Conference

 — Hugh of St. Victor —

 Reading a difficult work is always worthwhile.
 Yet in order to benefit from the mental exercise, one must learn to analyze a text to understand and then explain the meaning of the text.
 The reward of this effort always leads to a greater awareness of that which is unknown and can never be fully known.
 Exposition of a work of great value brings the student from the defined finite knowledge to the higher undefined infinite mystery.
-Illumination of what is hidden in great works is the duty of great scholars.
+The spirit of poiesis is the method of understanding the infinite mysteries.

 In summary, exposition is that effort which leads one to grasp, or merely taste, the higher infinite meaning of a great idea or work by both finite and enigmatic means.
 Defined absolutes of grammar and language are ordered by inspiration of, or directly by, undefined uncertainties that lead to a higher meaning beyond the lower mind.
 Exposition is work.
 But is also led by feeling.
 A sense of what is read and known ultimately leads to the prize of the inner meaning of a work.
 This is the purpose of exposition and analysis and the role of the scholar.

 I close with a prayer given by Giambattista Vico at the fourth annual inauguration of the Academy of Oziosi of Naples, Italy in January 1737.
 The words of this invocation summarize the shaping of poiesis, that which requires the desired telos of right thinking.